Also on this page:

 UMass Lowell’s Division of Online Learning and Continuing Education has the scoop on Online Learning opportunities, with links to its 50+ online degree & certificate programs.
 Online courses are available year round and many programs contain affordable accelerated classes.
 The tuition & fees webpage has a breakdown of costs for online students, along with guidelines on applying for veterans’ benefits and financial aid.
 The university also supplies a number of continuing education scholarships and transfer scholarships.

 As you might have guessed from our section on business strengths, UMass Lowell is the top performer in the UMass System when it comes to U.S. News & World Report online rankings.
-Whether it’s business, education, IT, or a Top 40 finish for its online bachelor’s programs, results are consistently high.
+Whether it’s business, education, IT, criminal justice, or online bachelor’s programs, results are consistently high.

 WSU’s Division of Graduate and Continuing Education has links to its online bachelor degree completion programs.
 These are typically designed for graduates of Massachusetts Community Colleges who have completed the MassTransfer compact, but other students are eligible.
 Tuition & fees are calculated per credit course.
 The Division also offers non-credit online career training courses.